 For the last several years, Rui Perdigão has been coordinator of the program on Fluid Dynamical Systems, founded by himself at TU Wien, Austria, and further expanded to block courses delivered as invited lecturer in Germany and in Portugal.
 The course was then incorporated into Rui Perdigão’s new endowed chair in Physics of Complex Systems in connection with our Centre and Doctoral School.

 Moreover, Rui Perdigão coordinates and delivers international short courses, seminars and workshops through Meteoceanics Doctoral School.
-He also serves as Editor in the European Geosciences Union journal Earth System Dynamics and is an affiliate to the Centre for Ecology, Evolution and Environmental Changes (cE3c) from the University of Lisbon, providing scientific and academic expertise in the Physics of Complex Coevolutionary Systems.
+He also serves as Editor in the European Geosciences Union journal Earth System Dynamics and has recently established ties to the Centre for Ecology, Evolution and Environmental Changes (cE3c) from the University of Lisbon, providing scientific and academic expertise in the Physics of Complex Coevolutionary Systems.
+Rui has also begun to collaborate with the Physics of Information and Quantum Technology group from the Institute to Telecommunications at IST Lisbon.

 Rui Perdigão holds a Doctorate in Physics with the highest honours.
 He has since then conducted independent and collaborative research on mathematical physics, predictability and uncertainty dynamics, from conceptual and methodological research to applications to fluid dynamical and complex system problems in natural sciences and engineering.
 He has also conducted R&D for large-scale international consortia, including the EU/ESA Copernicus Programme and the North Atlantic Alliance.